elastic/elasticsearch/CONTRIBUTING.md

 in a while, but may end up closing your PR if you do not respond for too long.

-If your contribution is rejected we will close the pull request with a comment explaining why it was rejected.
-If you feel we have misunderstood your intended change or otherwise feel that the contribution should be reconsidered please add a comment explaining why and we will happily reconsider.
+If your contribution is rejected we will close the pull request with a comment explaining why.
+This decision isn't always final: if you feel we have misunderstood your intended change or otherwise think that we should reconsider then please continue the conversation with a comment on the pull request and we'll do our best to address any further points you raise.

 Contributing as part of a class
 -------------------------------